chrisschu/Poll_App/README.md

 # Poll App

-LAST CHANGE: 28.02.2020
+LAST CHANGE: 01.03.2020

-    * pages have now dark theme
-    * lists and savings in mongo db are generated automatically
+    little design changes
+    "You liked" - Feature working
+    beginning of new questionnaire

+NEXT CHANGES SOON:

+    further work in questionnaire needed
+    watchlist will be written in mongodb
-NEXT CHANGES will be released soon:
+    variable names will be clearer

 The idea behind this project is to make first experiences with **Mongodb, pymongo, virtuelenv** and **flask**.
 It contains a questionnaire which results will be inserted into the database.